comsci-uwc-isak/unit-1-project-nabillnuqman/README.md

 bash frame.sh "Car created successfully"
 ```
+This Program allows the user to create a car, the user inputs the car info then the program moves that information into the maincarfile and creates a specific file for the specific car.

 **The following script is used to record the trip information about a car**

 ```.sh
 #!/bin/bash